Are You Ready for the Ultimate Michigan Scavenger Hunt?

 Clinton – Take a fall field trip to Uncle John’s Cider Mill (and get ready to do more than taste cider and donuts).

-Crawford – Enjoy a one of kind visit to Grayling Fish Hatchery on the AuSable River.
+Crawford – Enjoy a one of kind visit to Grayling Fish Hatchery on the beautiful AuSable River.

 Delta – Trek the vibrant green forests and see the breathtaking white cliffs of Fayette Historic State Park.